astronomer/docs/learn/testing-airflow.md

 :::tip

-You can view the attributes and methods available for the `dag` model in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/DAG).
+You can view the attributes and methods available for the `dag` model in the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/DAG).

 :::